-Can you believe that 20 minutes is all it takes to get this healthy curry ramen noodle dinner on the table?!
-Loaded with fresh veggies and rich curry flavors, you’ll feel good about serving this meal to your family!
+20 minutes is all it takes to get this flavor-forward curry ramen noodle dinner on the table!
+Loaded with fresh veggies and rich curry flavors, you'll feel good about serving this meal to your family!

 This is one of those recipes that goes pretty quick.
 So rather than chop as you go, it's best to have all your veggies sliced and ready before you start making the dish.